-In cloud infrastructure the storage types may manifest in various ways with substantive variations in the architecture models being used.
-Examples include storage endpoints being exposed over network from software defined storage dedicated clusters or hyper converged nodes (combining storage and other functions like compute or networking) and in chassis storage to support hypervisor and container host OS/Runtime.
-For the provision of a shared resource platform it is not desirable to use "in chassis storage" for anything other than in the storage devices for platform hypervisor / OS boot or for the hosts providing the storage subsystems deployment itself.
-This is due to difficulty in resulting operational management (see principle below "Operationally Amenable").
-For cloud based storage "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.
+In general for the provision of storage as shared resource it is not desirable to use "in chassis storage" for anything other than in the storage devices for platform hypervisor/OS boot or for the hosts providing the storage sub-systems deployment itself.
+This is due to difficulty in resulting operational management (see principles in section 3.6.1 - "Operationally Amenable" above).
+For cloud-based storage, "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.

 Storage also follows the alignment of separated virtual and physical resources of Virtual Infrastructure Layer and HW Infrastructure Layer.
 Reasons for such alignment are described more in section 3.5.